Skip to main content

 • Cross-state CCPA leverage

-Where your data leaks from in Georgia
+Where does your data leak from in Georgia?

-Data brokers don\u2019t guess your address \u2014 they scrape specific public-record sources.
+Data brokers don’t guess your address — they scrape specific public-record sources.
 The ones most relevant in Georgia:

 • Fulton, DeKalb, Gwinnett County property records